c-blake/nimp/README.md

 is to `nimp get lc nim c -d:release` and `nimp up` to `git pull` in all repos.
 Slightly more detail is available by running `nimp` with no arguments.

-As per above, `nimp` tries to not constrain but only assist package authors.
+As per "Why", `nimp` assists but noes not constrain package authors & installers in an "open architecture" way.
+The present design is generated-if-missing NimScripts a package author can tune or replace outright as desired.  `nimp` doesn't over-write pre-existing scripts, giving package authors total control.
-The present architecture is generated-if-missing NimScripts a package author can tune or replace outright as desired.  `nimp` doesn't over-write pre-existing scripts, giving package authors total control.  {`nim.cfg --path` generation & nimble-compatibility `src/` symlink garbage are arguably guesswork that could be profitably delegated to package authors with generated defaults..}
+{`nim.cfg --path` generation & nimble-compatibility `src/` symlink garbage are arguably guesswork that could be profitably delegated to package authors with generated defaults..}

 Scripts are in `<myPackage>/"pkg/"` or `%/myPackage`.
 There are "hooks" for the various package life cycle events.  `pkg/install.nims` compiles&installs binary